EliasC/EliasC.github.io/README.md

 I did research on type systems for controlling aliasing and preventing data-races in concurrent and parallel programs.

-From April to July in 2018, I did an internship at Microsoft Research in Cambridge, working together with [Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/){:target="blank"}
+In 2018, I did an internship at Microsoft Research in Cambridge, working together with [Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/){:target="blank"}
 and [David
 Chisnall](https://www.cl.cam.ac.uk/~dc552/){:target="blank"} on